Cincinnati Children's Blog

 1 Comments

-Shoulder Pain
+1. Shoulder Pain in Swimmers

-Whenever I see a swimmer with pain I start my exam by looking at the shoulder.
-This part of the body is the engine of a swimmer, it’s what drives the body through the water.
+Whenever I see a swimmer with pain, I start my exam by looking at the shoulder.
+This part of the body is the engine of a swimmer.
+It’s what drives the body through the water.
 It’s also the root of most swimming injuries.

 The added resistance of water causes the shoulder to work harder than it does when it goes through air.
 That extra stress can lead to shoulder tendinitis or an injury to the rotator cuff.

-2. Poor biomechanics: When we talk about biomechanics we’re not talking about how a child is built, but rather how they move in space.
+When we talk about biomechanics, we’re not talking about how a child is built, but rather how they move in space.
 Patients I treat for swimming injuries often have an issue with their posture or flexibility.
-A good swimmer utilizes their shoulder blade to get the whole body moving through the water.
-Poor posture can take the shoulder blade out of the equation which puts more stress on the arms which can lead to injury.
-Flexibility is also important because swimmers need to have enough range of motion in their body to perform each stroke correctly.
+A good swimmer uses their shoulder blade to get the whole body moving through the water.
+Poor posture can take the shoulder blade out of the equation, which puts more stress on the arms.
+That can lead to injury.

-3. Poor form: Some kids have everything they need physically to be a strong swimmer, but their lack of proper form puts them at risk of injury.
+Some kids have everything they need physically to be a strong swimmer, but their lack of proper form puts them at risk of injury.
 This can be corrected by working with your swimming coach to make sure your child is doing everything fundamentally correct in the pool.

-Back Pain
+2. Back Pain in Swimmers

 It’s not as common as shoulder pain, but swimmers sometimes experience back pain because of either a weak core or lack of shoulder flexibility.

-As the shoulders and legs push against the water you get what is like a sheer force against the back.
+As the shoulders and legs push against the water, you get what is like a sheer force against the back.
 That force puts stress on the back that can lead to injury if your child’s core is not strong enough.

-Knee and Ankle Pain
+3. Knee and Ankle Pain in Swimmers

-If a swimmer comes to the doctor with knee pain it’s usually because of how they perform the breaststroke.
+If a swimmer comes to the doctor with knee pain, it’s usually because of how they perform the breaststroke.
 This stroke uses a kick that puts an odd torque on the knee and can cause pain.

 Pain in the knee frequently means the swimmer’s hip rotators are not strong enough to withstand the force of the water.
-Sometimes by the time a swimmer sees a doctor they may be experiencing knee pain during all of their strokes, but it likely started with the butterfly.
+Sometimes by the time a swimmer sees a doctor, they may be experiencing knee pain during all of their strokes, but it likely started with the butterfly.

 Related Articles